essatech/JoeModelCE/README.md

 ## Installation

 The easiest way to install the `JoeModelCE` package is from within the [RStudio IDE](https://www.rstudio.com/products/rstudio/download/) using `remotes::install_github()`.
 At this time the package has not been published to CRAN so the default `install.packages()` will not work.
-Instead use remotes (or devtools):
+Instead use remotes (or devtools) to install the packge directly from GitHub:
 ``` r
 # You may need to install remotes
 library(remotes)